celo-org/celo-monorepo/packages/docs/celo-gold-holders/quick-start.md

 You can find an explanation of these parameters on the [ReleaseGold](release-gold.md) page.

-If the configuration shows `canVote: true`, it makes sense to proceed with this guide.

 If any of these details appear to be incorrect, please contact cLabs, and do not proceed with the remainder of this guide.

-If you wish to access your `ReleaseGold` account and use it to participate in electing validator groups for Celo's Proof of Stake protocol, and potentially earn epoch rewards for doing so, please continue this guide.
+If the configuration shows `canVote: true`, your contract allows you to participate in electing validator groups for Celo's Proof of Stake protocol, and potentially earn epoch rewards for doing so.
+Please continue to follow the remainder of this guide (or you can come back and continue at any time).

 Otherwise, you're all set.
 You don't need to take any further action right now.
-You can come back and continue at any time.

 ## Authorize Vote Signer Keys